-Hot, hotter, Alentejo - this or something similar can be used to describe the Portuguese region, which is located in the south-east of the country and makes up about a third of Portugal.
-Although the Alentejo is the largest province in Portugal, the region is sparsely populated.
-Only 5 percent of the population lives here, which is probably due to the unbearable heat that prevails there, especially in the summer months.
+Hot, hotter, Alentejo – this is more or less how you could describe the Portuguese region located in the southeast of the country and making up about one-third of Portugal.
+Although Alentejo is Portugal's largest province, the region is sparsely populated.
+Only 5 percent of the population lives here, which is likely due to the unbearable heat that prevails there, especially in the summer months.

-Agriculture is very important in the Alentejo.
-In addition to 20,632 hectares of vineyards, there are also many olive plantations, grain fields and cork oak forests.
-Although the Alentejo wines have only gained popularity and potential in recent years, viticulture in the Alentejo is really old and can be dated back to the time before the Romans.
+Agriculture is a top priority in the Alentejo.
+In addition to 20,632 hectares of vineyards, there are also numerous olive groves, grain fields, and cork oak forests.
+Although Alentejo wines have only gained popularity and potential in recent years, viticulture in the Alentejo is truly ancient, dating back to pre-Roman times.

-It is said to have been the Tartesians who planted the first vineyards in the Alentejo before the Phoenicians and got wine production rolling.
-The history of viticulture in the Alentejo is characterized by ups and downs.
+It is said that the Tartesi were the first to plant vineyards in the Alentejo, even before the Phoenicians, and to get wine production going.
+The history of winemaking in the Alentejo is marked by ups and downs.

-Thus, under Moorish rule and the increased cultivation of wheat, viticulture was strongly suppressed.
-For a time, the region was known as the “land of bread” due to the many wheat fields.
+Under Moorish rule and the increased cultivation of wheat, viticulture was largely displaced.
+Due to its many wheat fields, the region was known for a time as the "Land of Bread."

 Cork – an important part of wine culture

-Even in the wine decline period, the Alentejo participated indirectly in the world of wine through cork.
-Because more than half of the world's cork production occurs in Portugal and the largest cork yields are produced here, in the Alentejo, in the impressive cork oak forests.
+Even during the decline of wine production, the Alentejo participated indirectly in the world of wine, namely through cork.
+More than half of the world's cork production comes from Portugal, and the largest cork yields are found here, in the Alentejo, in the impressive cork oak forests.
 The trees can also be found occasionally in the wheat fields.

 Here you can find more information about the function of the cork .

-In 1974 and 1975, the military-led revolution in southern Portugal smashed Lisbon's establishment.
-Large cork lands were occupied by workers and formed into cooperatives in the hope that things would soon get better.
+In 1974 and 1975, the military-led revolution in southern Portugal overthrew Lisbon's establishment.
+Large cork estates were occupied by workers and organized into cooperatives, hoping that things would soon improve.

-Unfortunately, the plan didn't work out: the cooperatives couldn't manage well, which is why they lacked capital.
-So they began to harvest the cork oak bark before their time and the vineyards were also driven to maximum yields.
-The result was a lack of quality in both areas.
+Unfortunately, the plan didn't work: the cooperatives were unable to manage their operations effectively, resulting in a lack of capital.
+They resorted to harvesting cork oak bark ahead of schedule, and the vineyards were also pushed to maximum yields.
+The result was poor quality in both areas.

 With water to boost the wine

-But in the 1980s, wine in the Alentejo got wind under the sails again.
-On the one hand, this was due to the significant drop in wheat prices, which made room on the market for grape products again.
-On the other hand, the ban on artificial irrigation was lifted, which meant the green light for viticulture.
+But in the 1980s, wine in the Alentejo regained its momentum.
+This was due, on the one hand, to the significant decline in wheat prices, which made room for grape products on the market.
+On the other hand, the ban on artificial irrigation was lifted, giving viticulture a green light.

-Alentejo is also known as the "California of Portugal" due to the persistent heat during the summer months.
-Last year (2017) not a drop of rain fell on the country between March and October, which has unfortunately become a habit in recent years due to climate change.
-In the Alentejo there is aridity and drought.
-The heat is not a condition for professional viticulture and so the “go” for artificial irrigation at the end of the 80s came at just the right time.
+Alentejo is also called the "California of Portugal" due to the persistent heat during the summer months.
+Last year (2017), not a drop of rain fell between March and October, something that has unfortunately become the norm in recent years due to climate change.
+The Alentejo is experiencing dryness and drought.
+The heat is not conducive to professional viticulture, so the introduction of artificial irrigation in the late 1980s came at just the right time.

-Artificial irrigation requires an unbelievable 60 liters of water per week per plant, which is an enormous effort.
-Therefore, some winegrowers create small lakes that are filled up in winter in order to be able to access the water reserves in summer.
+Artificial irrigation requires an incredible 60 liters of water per plant per week, which is a tremendous effort.
+Therefore, some winemakers create small lakes that are filled in the winter to access the water reserves in the summer.

-The lifesaver for plants, animals and people in the Alentejo is the artificially created Alqueva reservoir.
-This is 85 km long and thus the largest artificial reservoir in Europe.
+The lifesaver for plants, animals, and people in the Alentejo is the artificial Alqueva Reservoir.
+It is 85 km long, making it the largest artificial reservoir in Europe.

-Even before the revolution in the 1960s and 1970s, wine-growing regions formed in the cities of Portalegre, Borba, Redondo, Reguengos de Monsaraz, Granja and Vidigueira.
-There, state-sponsored cooperative wineries were built, which initially produced conventional wine for the local market.
+Even before the revolution in the 1960s and 1970s, wine-growing regions emerged in the towns of Portalegre, Borba, Redondo, Reguengos de Monsaraz, Granja, and Vidigueira.
+State-supported cooperative wineries were built there, initially producing traditional wine for the local market.

-That changed when Portugal joined the European Union.
-Investments in the expansion of wineries and cellars, as well as in modern machinery, made it possible to produce quality wines, even with the old vines.
+This changed with Portugal's accession to the European Union.
+Investments in the expansion of vineyards and wineries, as well as in modern machinery, made it possible to produce quality wines, even from old vines.

-Some old companies still make their wine very traditionally in huge clay jars.
-But there are also the fresh, new wineries that rely on modern processes.
-A combination of both is what gives the wine from the Alentejo its special charm.
+Some old wineries still make their wine in the traditional way, using huge clay jars.
+But there are also fresh, new wineries that rely on modern methods.
+It's a combination of both that gives Alentejo wine its special charm.

-Although there is a lot of land available for viticulture in the Alentejo, only a small part is occupied by actual vineyards.
-However, “small part” is relative here, because almost all wine-growing regions in the Alentejo are home to huge areas.
-A 100 hectare vineyard is not considered large by local farmers.
+Although there is a great deal of land available for viticulture in the Alentejo, only a small portion is actually occupied by vineyards.
+"Small portion" is a relative term, however, as almost all wine-growing regions in the Alentejo are home to vast areas.
+Thus, a 100-hectare vineyard is not considered large by local growers.

-Most wine companies in the Alentejo are mixed companies.
-This means that tomatoes, sunflowers, olive trees and other agricultural products are also grown here to a large extent.
-However, the wine always remains in the foreground because it is more profitable.
+Most wineries in the Alentejo are mixed farms.
+This means that tomatoes, sunflowers, olive trees, and other agricultural products are also cultivated to a large extent.
+However, wine always remains the primary focus, as it is more profitable.

 Alentejo DOC – highest wine quality

-Wines with the Alentejo DOC designation are wines of the highest quality and may only be produced within the defined areas.
-For this purpose, the Alentejo region has been divided into eight different sub-areas in order to better regulate them.
+Wines bearing the Alentejo DOC designation are of the highest quality and may only be produced within designated areas.
+For this purpose, the Alentejo region was divided into eight different sub-regions for better regulation.

-Six of these areas, namely Portalegre, Borba, Redondo, Reguengos de Monsaraz, Granja-Amareleja and Vidigueira, have existed since the 1960s.
-Two new ones, Évora and Moura, have since joined.
+Six of these areas, namely Portalegre, Borba, Redondo, Reguengos de Monsaraz, Granja-Amareleja , and Vidigueira, had existed since the 1960s.
+Two new ones, Évora and Moura, have been added since then.

 However, not only DOC wines are produced in the Alentejo, but also a whole range of Vinho Regional Alentejo, because not all wine regions in Alentejo are located in the regions mentioned above.

-The much more flexible regulations of the VR wine category also speak for the growing number of VR wines.
-The space for experimentation is much larger and international grape varieties such as the popular Syrah are also permitted within the Vinho Regional.
+The significantly more flexible regulations of the VR wine category also support the growing number of VR wines.
+There's much greater scope for experimentation, and international grape varieties such as the popular Syrah are also permitted within the Vinho Regional category.

-In this article you will find more information about the different categories of wine in Portugal .
+In this article you will find more information about the different wine categories in Portugal .

 The main grape varieties of the Alentejo

-The grape varieties vary depending on the sub-region and its own microclimate.
-The red wines are characterized by their fruit and elegance, are powerful and have a lot of body.
-The most important grape varieties among the reds are:
+The grape varieties vary depending on the subregion and its microclimate.
+The red wines are characterized by their fruitiness and elegance, and are powerful and full-bodied.
+The most important red grape varieties are:

 - Trincadeira